 Over the last year, we've seen a few fully distributed companies (GitLab, Invision, Automattic) pass the 1000+ employee mark, with many more on the way.
 A few years ago, I doubt you would have been able to find any companies where this was the case.

-One thing I've noticed with several of these companies is that they are investing in communication tooling to help employees stay connected.
+One thing I've noticed with several of these companies is that they are investing in communication and productivity tooling, similar to an intranet, to help employees stay connected.
 At it's core, these companies have built a complementary tool to workplace chat (Slack) that acts like a modern-day "intranet".

 In this post, I'll outline why this is happening and the broader implications that you should be aware of.